Case Study · Anonymized profile

 German industrial-software vendor entering the US OEM stack across two operating brands.

-A Hannover-corridor German industrial-software vendor with two operating brands (a PLM-adjacent product family and an MES-adjacent product family) carried strong European OEM penetration and a brittle US-facing surface that read as German engineering software, not as a US OEM platform-vendor candidate.
+A Hannover-corridor German industrial-software vendor with two operating brands (a PLM-adjacent product family and an MES-adjacent product family) carried strong European OEM penetration and a brittle US website, deck, and sales material that land as German engineering software, not as a US OEM platform-vendor candidate.
 The US OEM IT buyer kept asking which one of the two was the platform brand.

 The home-market posture and the trigger.